 A: There are several differences between a Grant and a Fellowship.
-A Fellowship is investigators at the post-doctoral level who wish to pursue a career in cancer prevention and early detection research.
+A Fellowship is investigators at the post-doctoral level who wish to pursue a career in early detection and cancer prevention research.

-A grant is generally for researchers at the Instructor or Assistant Professor level but can be awarded to senior researchers who need seed funding to evaluate an innovative cancer prevention or early detection hypothesis.
+A grant is generally for early to mid-career researchers at the Instructor or Assistant Professor level but can be awarded to post-doctoral level applicants and senior researchers who need seed funding to evaluate an innovative cancer prevention or early detection hypothesis.